 Wat Saket is situated between Boriphat Road and Lan Luang Road just outside the new city walls.
 The temple is known as the Golden Mount and a well-known landmark in Bangkok containing Buddha relics within the temple's 58 metres high Chedi.
 From here you'll be able to enjoy the most spectacular views of the city.

 Wat Suthat is Thailand's sixth most important temple populated by pagodas and

 statues.
 On its grounds in Bangkok stands the tallest viharm home to

 one of the largest surviving Sukhothai Bronze Buddhas.
 On the square in

-Wat Pho is not only the largest and oldest temple complex in Bangkok, but it's also Thailand's foremost public education center.
+Wat Pho is not only the largest and oldest temple complex in Bangkok, but it's also Thailand's foremost public education centre.
 The chapel housing the enormous gold-plated reclining Buddha has turned the complex into a place of learning.
 On the premises is one of the most respected massage schools and the courtyards are a labyrinth of walkways with several Chedi's, including the central Phra Si Sanphet Chedi where the remains of a sacred Buddha image is encased.

 Wat Mahathat is a fairly large and busy temple complex located adjacent to the circular-shaped lawn of Sanam Luang and the nearby Grand Palace complex in Bangkok.
-The buildings here may not hold any particular architectural features of great interest, as it's more notable for its bustling ambiance than its structures.
+The buildings here may not hold any particular architectural features of great interest, as it's more notable for its bustling ambience than its structures.

 Visit Luxury Thailand Travel's profile on Pinterest.